 Methodological support for the RCT, along with the development of quality assurance protocols for surgical procedures and pathology, will predominantly be based in Bristol.
-The Royal College of Surgeons Bristol Surgical Trials Centre, the Medical Research Centre (MRC) ConDuCT-II Hub for Trials Methodology Research, the Bristol Randomised Trial Collaborative (BRTC) and the Clinical Trials and Evaluation Unit Bristol (CTEU Bristol) are involved in supporting and delivering the ROMIO trial.
+The Royal College of Surgeons, Bristol Surgical Trials Centre, the Medical Research Centre (MRC), ConDuCT-II Hub for Trials Methodology Research, the Bristol Trials Centre (BTC; formed from the merged Bristol Randomised Trial Collaborative (BRTC) and the Clinical Trials and Evaluation Unit Bristol (CTEU Bristol)) are involved in supporting and delivering the ROMIO trial.